Wisconsin Bar Exam Information

 The Wisconsin Bar Exam takes place on the last Tuesday and Wednesday of February and July.

-The July 28-29, 2020, exam is currently planned to occur as scheduled despite the COVID-19 pandemic.
-However, this may change, so see the State Bar of Wisconsin website for updated information.
+The first exam of 2023 is scheduled for February 21-22.
+See the State Bar of Wisconsin website for updated information.

 Where is the Wisconsin Bar Exam Located?